scavpy/Scav-Threads-PyWeek-Sep-2012/README.md

 Scav-Threads-PyWeek-Sep-2012
 ============================

-PyWeek 15 competition entry
+"Blastosaurus Rex"

-Obviously nothing here before the competition starts 2012-09-08
+Being an entry into the fifteenth Py-Week competition.